10 Most Popular Residential Architectural Styles in the US

 1. The Craftsman

 Home plans for bungalows often include columns and pedestals mainly made from natural stone, horizontal wood shingle siding, and a lower gable hanging over the porch.
-The Craftsman is mainly a style of character; which means that it reveals its identity instantly at first sight without labeling itself if we can say.
+The Craftsman is mainly a style of character, which means that it reveals its identity instantly at first sight without labeling itself.

-Additionally, the most commonly well-known characteristics of a Craftsman-style based house must include one or more of these:
+Additionally, the most well-known characteristics of a Craftsman-style house must include one or more of these:

 - A covered front porch with a large veranda.